Bachelor of Arts Degree

 Lab Science.
 One course.
 If approved for BGP, this course may also count in the appropriate BGP domain.
 It may fulfill a major requirement as well.

-Arts & Sciences Multidisciplinary Component.
+Arts and Sciences Multidisciplinary Component.
 The Arts and Sciences Multidisciplinary Component is grounded in the conviction that acquiring proficiency in multiple modes of thought and communication, referred to as habits of mind, is the defining characteristic of a liberal arts education.
 This four-course component will enhance students' ability to see things from multiple perspectives, solve problems both analytically and creatively, and communicate effectively both within and across cultural boundaries.

 As a college anchored in the tradition of liberal arts and sciences, we believe that acquiring multiple habits of mind is valuable both in its own right and as a way to promote lifelong learning.
 As the largest college in a comprehensive regional institution serving the state and nation, we also believe that the intellectual and personal growth that students achieve in a 21st-century arts and sciences degree program is crucial to success in the global age, regardless of one's professional path.